matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 }
 ```

-This will use custom reporter in addition to default reporters that Jest provides:
+This will use custom reporter in addition to default reporters that elric provides:

 ```json
 {